 CMMS software:

-- Allows you to create, assign, monitor, and complete work orders all in one place
+• Allows you to create, assign, monitor, and complete work orders and inspection checklists all in one place

-- Provides excellent communication ability for maintenance operations crews, encouraging strong user adoption (MaintainX is the only CMMS with in-app chat functionality!)
+• Provides excellent communication ability for your manufacturing and maintenance operations crews, encouraging strong user adoption (MaintainX is the only CMMS with in-app chat functionality!)

-- Is simple to use for all levels of the organization (again, check out MaintainX’s G2 Awards)
+• Is simple to use at all levels of your organization (again, check out MaintainX’s G2 Awards)

 Cons of CMMS

-- May lack additional features—such as high-level accounting and HR features) to suit future organizational needs
+• May lack additional features—such as high-level accounting and HR features

 When Is a CMMS the Best Choice?

-A CMMS like MaintianX is ideal for businesses that want to switch from paper-based maintenance management (or siloed digital systems like spreadsheets) to a more transparent, streamlined, and efficient manufacturing and maintenance tool.
+A CMMS like MaintainX is ideal for businesses that want to switch from paper-based maintenance management (or siloed digital systems like spreadsheets) to a more transparent, streamlined, and efficient manufacturing and maintenance tool.

 Which Maintenance Management Software Is Best for Your Business?

-Take advantage of free subscriptions, join webinars, read up on case studies from different providers, and of course, take into account the requirements of each area of your business–from maintenance personnel to machine operators to supervisors.
+Take advantage of free subscriptions, join webinars, read use cases and case studies from different providers, and of course, consider the requirements of each area of your business–from maintenance personnel to machine operators to supervisors and, ultimately, your customers.
 While both help automate workflows and encourage improved asset performance, the right software solution will meet your organization’s future needs.
-If you’d like to see if MaintainX is right for you, book a live tour to see how it works.
+If you’d like to see if MaintainX is right for you, book a live tour.
 We don’t think you’ll be disappointed.